 Use of Nitrates

-Nitrates have some health implications which have made them less appealing as a food preservative.
+- Health considerations - Nitrates have some health implications which have made them less appealing as a food preservative.
 Nitrates are toxic in large quantities and may also lead to the production of nitrosamines which are potentially carcinogenic (cancer causing).

 Benzoates are compounds based on benzoic acid, they are most frequently used in the preservation of soft drinks such as carbonated drinks and squashes, but are also found in products such as pickles, flour, toothpaste and medicines.
-The most commonly used benzoate is potassium benzoate - the potassium salt of benzoic acid, which inhibits the growth of mold, yeast and bacteria.
+The most commonly used benzoate is potassium benzoate - the potassium salt of benzoic acid, which inhibits the growth of mould, yeast and bacteria.
 Sodium benzoate is also very widely used as a food preservative in the preservation of fruit juices, pickles, salads, margarine, jams and jellies.

-When combined with ascorbic acid (vitamin C) benzoates can form benzenes which are known to be carcinogenic.
+- Possible health considerations - When combined with ascorbic acid (vitamin C) benzoates can form benzenes which are known to be carcinogenic.
 Benzoates have also been suggested to effect hyperactivity in children.

-The health effects of proprionates are cumulative and build up over a period of time – weeks to months.
+- Possible health considerations - The health effects of proprionates are cumulative and build up over a period of time – weeks to months.
 Health effects can range from symptoms of irritable bowel syndrome to nasal congestion, restlessness, difficulty sleeping and attention deficit disorders.

 Sorbates are compounds based on sorbic acid, they are frequently used to prevent food decay in products such as bread, dairy products, salad, fruit products and smoked fish.
 Potassium sorbate is the most commonly used food preservative in the world.

 These are a group of artificial preservatives which help to prevent food spoilage by slowing down the reaction of food with oxygen in the atmosphere.
 Some antioxidants are natural including retinoids (vitamin A) and ascorbic acid (vitamin C) which is found in fruits and vegetables.
 Artificial antioxidants include butylated hydroxytoluene (BHT) and butylated hydroxyanisole (BHA) which are used in bakery products, fats and oils.
-Some antioxidant preservatives are also naturally present in foods as well as being artificially synthesized to add to foods such as Sulphites (also spelt sulfites).
+Some antioxidant preservatives are also naturally present in foods as well as being artificially synthesized to add to foods such as sulphites (also spelt sulfites).
 Both natural and artificial antioxidants are used to preserve a variety of foods including vegetable oils and spreads, nuts, cheese and bread.

 Sulphites are a group of compounds consisting of charged molecules of sulphur combined with oxygen.
 Sulphites have a long history in food preservation as they occur naturally in most wines.
 Today the antioxidant, antimicrobial properties of sulphites serves a variety of functions in food preservation which help to preserve aspects of food such as taste and colour e.g. preserving the pink colour of meat and fish.
 The main sulphite preservatives include sodium suphite, sodium bisulphite, sodium metabisulphite, potassium bisulphite, potassium metabisulphite and sulphur dioxide.
 Sulphites are generally applied to foods in a dipping solution through a spray.

-Sulphites can cause allergies and other health conditions The most common symptoms include shortness of breath, wheezing, coughing, increased symptoms of asthma as well as skin rashes and nausea.
+- Health considerations - Sulphites can cause allergies and other health conditions The most common symptoms include shortness of breath, wheezing, coughing, increased symptoms of asthma as well as skin rashes and nausea.
 Ingestion of foods containing sulphites can be a particular problem for patients with asthma or those who are allergic to acetylsalicyclic acid or asprin.

 Chelating agents are chemicals added to foods in order to bind metal ions such as iron, cobalt and copper which would otherwise exert detrimental effects on the colour, texture, aroma and colour of food.
-The most commonly used chelating agent is EDTA (Ethylenediametetra acetic acid) which helps to prevent colour deteriation.
+The most commonly used chelating agent is EDTA (ethylenediametetra acetic acid) which helps to prevent colour deterioration.
 EDTA is used in soft fats such as in mayonnaise, spreadable fats and sauces where it helps keep these products from going rancid preserving their taste and flavour.
 EDTA also helps to protect foods from bacteria by removing the metal cofactors that the bacterial enzymes require to grow and is added to canned foods to eliminate any metal taste from the can.

-EDTA is safe to health in the quantities used in foods.
+- Health considerations - EDTA is safe to health in the quantities used in foods.
 Side effects are generally only seen where EDTA is used as a medicine.